 We next examined the functional consequence of LIMK1/2 knockdown on cell invasion by conducting 2D motility, Boyden Chamber, and 3D spheroid invasion assays.
-2D motility showed no differences (Supplemental Figure 2A,B), but Boyden Chamber studies revealed that LIMK1/2 KD cell lines have significantly reduced cell invasion through both 8 and 3 μm diameter pores, with this reduction becoming more pronounced with decreased pore size (Figure 3A).
+Two-dimensional (2D) motility showed no differences (Supplementary Fig. S2A and S2B), but Boyden chamber studies revealed that LIMK1/2 KD cell lines have significantly reduced cell invasion through both 8- and 3-μm diameter pores, with this reduction becoming more pronounced with decreased pore size (Fig. 3A).
 Thus, suppression of LIMK 1/2 renders cells less capable of tightly confined invasion, an important mode of invasion necessary for spread throughout the brain parenchyma (36).
-To verify this finding in a completely independent paradigm, we conducted 3D spheroid invasion assays in protease-degradable hydrogels composed of hyaluronic acid (HA, the primary brain ECM component), a 3D culture model we had previously shown recapitulates invasive morphologies seen in brain tissue (30) (Figure 3B).
+To verify this finding in a completely independent paradigm, we conducted 3D spheroid invasion assays in protease-degradable hydrogels composed of hyaluronic acid (HA, the primary brain ECM component), a 3D culture model we had previously shown recapitulates invasive morphologies seen in brain tissue (Fig. 3B; ref.
+30).
 Indeed, LIMK1/2 KD cells were significantly impaired in their ability to invade through HA, confirming that LIMK1/2 suppression functionally reduces cell invasion within confined, 3D environments.